 Will My Baby Have Scoliosis?

 Ongoing genomic variant testing and research by ScoliSMART Labs is continuing to identify the idiopathic scoliosis genetic factors a baby may inherit from their parents.
-Previous research indicates the risk of passing your scoliosis genes onto your children are 29% if you have a daughter, but only 9% if you have a son.
+Previous research indicates the risk of passing your scoliosis genes onto your children is 29% if you have a daughter, but only 9% if you have a son.
 In either case, new functional genomic variant testing can identify these genes, and their impact on scoliosis can be lessened with specific nutrient therapies.
-To learn more, visit our page on genetically guided clinical testing for scoliosis.

 Still, having scoliosis doesn’t guarantee that your child will, too.
 Only about a third of children whose parents have scoliosis will develop it.
 The risk can also depend on your baby’s gender, since scoliosis is far more prevalent in girls than in boys.